lwilletts/fwm/README.md

 ###### fwmrc

-A script that sources various environment variables from ~/.cwmrc and implements global functions that can be called from the shell once sourced.
+Sets various environment variables and can be sourced by your shell for usage of it's custom xprop wrapper functions for retrieving window names, classes and process ids.

 ###### group

-Groups implemented using `mapw` that does work but is not compatible with cwm as it maps all new visible windows to mouse pointer location.
+Groups implemented using `mapw`.

 ###### move